-Bullet Repayment Explained for Gold Loan Borrowers
+Bullet Repayment Gold Loan

 Summary: Bullet repayment in gold loans lets borrowers pay the entire principal and interest in one lump sum at the end of the loan term.
 It offers flexibility, ease for those with irregular income, and simple financial planning, but requires discipline due to higher interest and the risk of losing gold.
 Ideal for short-term needs, it suits borrowers who can manage lump sum repayments confidently at maturity.